hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/iframe-element/README.md

 # Working with the iframe Element

-In these lessons, you will learn how to work with the `iframe` element which is used to embed an external site on your web page.

 ## What Are Replaced Elements, and What Are Some Examples?

 A replaced element is an element whose content is determined by an external resource rather than by CSS itself.
 CSS, or cascading stylesheets, is used to add styles to a web page.
 Common examples of replaced elements include the image, iframe, and video elements.